-A change in 1% interest rate at the end of the reporting period would have increased/ (decreased) the Group's and the Company's profit before tax by RM571,981 and RM570,595 (2022: RM393,407 and RM393,163) respectively, arising mainly as a result of lower/higher interest expense on floating rate loans and borrowings.
+A change in 1% interest rate at the end of the reporting period would have increased/ (decreased) the Group's and the Company's profit before tax by RM647,617 and RM647,617 (2023: RM571,981 and RM570,595) respectively, arising mainly as a result of lower/higher interest expense on floating rate loans and borrowings.
 This analysis assumes that all other variables remain constant.
 The assumed movement in basis points for interest rate sensitivity analysis is based on the currently observable market environment.

-(c) Fair value of financial instruments
+Fair value of financial instruments

-The carrying amounts of short-term receivables and payables, cash and cash equivalents and short-term loans and borrowings approximate their fair value due to the relatively short-term nature of these financial instruments and/or insignificant impact of discounting.
+The carrying amounts of short-term receivables and payables, cash and cash equivalents and shortterm loans and borrowings approximate their fair value due to the relatively short-term nature of these financial instruments and/or insignificant impact of discounting.